pulumi/docs/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 and change the version of the provider your stack depends on and then import that as the latest state of your stack.

 The `pulumi` program that you author for your infrastructure may contain one or more dependencies to `providers`.
-The version information for these providers is stored in the deployment for each of your stacks (since each pulumi program belongs to a stack).
+The version information for these providers is stored in the deployment for each of your stacks (since each Pulumi program belongs to a stack).
-This error can occur when the deployment state for a stack already contains a newer version of a specific provider, but you are trying to run a `pulumi up` (or `preview`) command after downgrading the provider dependency in your pulumi program.
+This error can occur when the deployment state for a stack already contains a newer version of a specific provider, but you are trying to run a `pulumi up` (or `preview`) command after downgrading the provider dependency in your Pulumi program.

 This error occurs because the `pulumi` [plugin cache](/docs/cli/commands/pulumi_plugin_ls/) does not have the required version installed.
-This is more likely to occur if you are running `pulumi` in a CI/CD environment, since your plugin cache is likely not saved across builds.
+This is more likely to occur if you are running `pulumi` in a CI/CD environment since your plugin cache is likely not saved across builds.

 It is okay to have multiple versions of a provider installed and have stacks depend on different provider version.
 It is only a problem when you downgrade the version of a particular stack that was already deployed using a newer version.